Can I Get a BBL If I'm Skinny? Yes—Here's How

 Yes—and this is where personalized care becomes essential.

-1. Weight Gain Before Surgery
+Option 1: Strategically Gaining Weight Before Surgery

 2. Hybrid BBL (Fat + Implants)